 After Ramadi, 3/8 served as the ground combat element of the 22nd Marine Expeditionary Unit (MEU) from February 2007 to February 2008, during which elements participated in Operation Sea Angel II in Bangladesh.

-3/8 deployed to Afghanistan, again, in April 2012 until December 2012, and served in Marjah, Afghanistan.
 In 2014, 3/8 served as part of Special Purpose Marine Air-Ground Task Force- Crisis Response, SPMAGTF-CR.
-As part of SPMAGTF-CR, 3/8 assisted in evacuation of the U.S. Embassy in Tripoli, Libya, in July 26, 2014.
+As part of SPMAGTF-CR, 3/8 assisted in evacuating the U.S. Embassy in Tripoli, Libya, on July 26, 2014.

 Cpl.
 John T. Olson